 Checking the Inherit Access checkbox will have the selected scope inherit all access bits from its parent range.
 This means that whenever the access privileges for the parent range are changed, they will be applied to the scope as well.

 Clicking the Apply access inheritance in child ranges button will enable access inheritance for all descendants of the scope.
 This means that whenever the access privileges in the scope are changed, the changes will be applied of all descendants of the scope.

-Regarding other access settings, refer to Global Access.
+Regarding other access settings, refer to Access control.